Huh Jung-moo: Managerial career

-Huh has previously coached the South Korea national football team twice before, as well as running the POSCO Atoms and the Jeonnam Dragons.
-His team won the Korean FA Cup three times.
+Huh won the 1993 Korean League Cup with POSCO Atoms and the 1997 Korean FA Cup with Jeonnam Dragons before becoming permanent manager of South Korea national team in 1998.

-His first term as the coach of the national team was temporary.
-In 1998, he was appointed for the first time as head coach.
-He picked some nameless young players and gave them important positions instead of established stars, inviting harsh criticism.
-After failures in the 2000 Summer Olympics and 1998 Asian Games, he was replaced by Guus Hiddink.
+At the national team, Huh picked some nameless young players and gave them important positions instead of established stars.
+His team was eliminated in the Asian Games quarter-finals and the CONCACAF Gold Cup group stage.
+His decision was not followed by good results at major competitions, inviting harsh criticism.
+After finishing third at the 2000 AFC Asian Cup, he was replaced by Guus Hiddink.

-Since Hiddink's incredible success in the 2002 FIFA World Cup, Korea Football Association began hiring foreign managers, including Humberto Coelho, Jo Bonfrere, Dick Advocaat, and Pim Verbeek.
-They failed to match Hiddink's success.
-Meanwhile, the criticized "nameless players" picked by Huh became stars.
-Park Ji-sung, once the most unpopular player while Huh was coach, turned into the most successful player in Asia.
-Lee Young-pyo and Seol Ki-hyeon also rose to prominence.
-The success of Huh's former apprentices and him with Jeonnam Dragons made him revalued as a candidate for head coach.
+Since Hiddink's incredible success in the 2002 FIFA World Cup, Korea Football Association (KFA) began hiring foreign managers, including Humberto Coelho, Jo Bonfrere, Dick Advocaat, and Pim Verbeek, but they failed to match Hiddink's success.
+Meanwhile, the nameless players picked by Huh became key players at the national team, especially Park Ji-sung and Lee Young-pyo who settled at the Premier League.
+The success of Huh's former apprentices in addition to his two victories with Jeonnam Dragons at the Korean FA Cup made him revalued as a candidate for the national team manager.
 Huh was appointed for the second time in December 2007 after leading candidates Mick McCarthy and Gérard Houllier both rejected the job.
+Huh got the team qualified for the 2010 FIFA World Cup without a loss at the qualifiers.
+In November 2009, he was named the AFC Coach of the Year after leading the national team to a 27-match unbeaten run.
+His team also advanced to the knockout stage at the 2010 World Cup.

-Huh got the team qualified for the 2010 FIFA World Cup without a loss in the qualification.
+In March 2013, Huh was appointed KFA's vice-president by president Chung Mong-gyu.
+On 10 July 2014, due to the national team's poor performance without a win at the 2014 FIFA World Cup, he resigned from the association along with national team manager Hong Myung-bo.

-In November 2009, he won AFC Coach of the Year after leading the national team to 27 consecutive games without a loss.
-The team advanced to the second round of the 2010 FIFA World Cup.
+After working as chairman of Daejeon Hana Citizen from 2020 to 2023, Huh ran for KFA president in November 2024.
+He was one of three candidates along with existing president Chung Mong-gyu and another challenger Shin Moon-seon, and lost to Chung in the election in February 2025.